 Books for Kids

 I've got plenty of books, but some people are running out of things to read.
+At the beginning of this stay-at-home period, I FaceTimed with one of my favorite families.
+They were doing well, as I expected.

 So, I ended up digging through a boxful of old chapter books.
 There were favorites that belonged to my kids and my childhood picks, as well.
 I was glad that the kids were eager to adopt some of these well-loved treasures.